fbscript

 Short-term Skilled Occupation List (STSOL)

-Professionals who fall under the short-term skilled occupation list are eligible for a short-term temporary visa with pathways to PR via state sponsorship, employer sponsorship, or skilled independence.
-However, short-term skilled occupations may only be eligible for a short visa, and permanent residency is not always possible.
+Professionals who fall under the short-term skilled occupation list are eligible for a short-term temporary visa with pathways to PR via state sponsorship, employer sponsorship, or qualified independence.
+However, short-term skilled occupations may only be eligible for a short visa, and permanent residency is only sometimes possible.

 Following is the short-term skilled occupation list for ICT professionals: